 Factors That Can Affect Your Motorcycle Accident Settlement

 Like any other personal injury, motorcycle accident cases have their own unique factors that can affect how much your claim is worth.
-The team at Minner Vines Moncus Injury Lawyers will thoroughly investigate the following factors to ensure that you obtain full recovery:
+The team at Minner Vines Injury Lawyers, PLLC will thoroughly investigate the following factors to ensure that you obtain full recovery:

 - Whether or not the at-fault party was issued a traffic citation.
 This is valuable evidence that can be used to prove that another party’s negligence resulted in your injuries.